-SAE International’s A World In Motion® Program Receives a $1.5 Million Investment to Advance STEM Programming in Nevada
+SAE International’s A World In Motion Receives $1.5 Million to Advance STEM in Nevada

 Tesla and SAE Partner to Support 25,000 K-8 Students Over Four Years With Hands-on Programs and Mentorship

 WARRENDALE, Pa.
 (January 16, 2020) – SAE Foundation announced today that they received a four-year, $1.5 million grant to launch a science, technology, engineering and math (STEM) education programming initiative in Nevada schools.
 The grant is part of Tesla’s $37.5 million investment in Nevada’s K-12 STEM and sustainability education.
 SAE International and Tesla will work together to impact up to 25,000 kindergarten through eighth grade students in Nevada by implementing SAE’s A World In Motion® (AWIM) STEM Program.
 The hands-on and innovative AWIM program will be introduced in classrooms across the state and provide students with access to mobility industry professionals and students who are pursuing more advanced studies.

 “Tesla is on the forefront of the mobility industry, advancing innovations and knowledge sharing, so we are honored to partner with Tesla to expand our popular AWIM STEM program in Nevada and inspire students across the state through hands-on learning experiences,” said Lori Gatmaitan, director of the SAE Foundation.
 “Hands-on STEM education is critical to building the pipeline of future engineers and innovators, and Tesla’s support enables us to impact thousands of young minds to potentially pursue a career in mobility.”

 Benchmarked to national standards, SAE’s AWIM program is a teacher-administered, industry volunteer-assisted program that incorporates STEM learning experiences through hands-on activities and challenges that reinforce classroom STEM learning.